 When vision is perfect, light rays travel through the eye and sit on the retina.
 However, bumps and an uneven cornea causes light to bend and either sit before or beyond the retina, causing poor vision.
 Vision problems such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregularly shaped cornea) and presbyopia (hardening of the lens in the eye due to natural ageing) are the most common.

-How does laser correct poor vision?
+How does laser eye surgery correct poor vision?

+So, what does laser eye surgery do to correct poor vision?
 A cool beam advanced laser makes subtle adjustments to the shape of the surface of your eye (the cornea), correcting its tiny imperfections and making your vision clearer and sharper.

 It’s a relatively quick procedure (patients are often in and out of the theatre in under 30 minutes) and improvements to vision can often be experienced the very next day.

-Due to the anaesthetic drops which are applied before the procedure, laser eye surgery itself is generally pain-free, but following the treatment patients may feel some discomfort in the early stages of healing.
-The level of discomfort you experience depends upon the type of surgery you've undergone, but any pain will be short lived, and you'll be able to enjoy the benefits of improved vision within a matter of days.
+Due to the anaesthetic drops which are applied before the procedure, laser eye surgery itself is generally pain-free, but following the treatment, patients may feel some discomfort in the early stages of healing.
+The level of discomfort you experience depends upon the type of surgery you've undergone, but any pain will be short-lived, and you'll be able to enjoy the benefits of improved vision within a matter of days.

 Am I suitable for laser eye surgery?